 “We need something to entice them out into the open.
 Something that will draw their attention,” My‑re said.
 “Something big.”

 “I thought that was exactly what you didn’t want?”
-Vomarian questioned.
+Vomarian commented.

 “Too big.”